GerHobbelt/sqlite3pp/README.md

 sqlite3pp::setGlobalDB(L"Exchange_€To$_database.db");
 sqlite3pp::Execute(_T("INSERT OR REPLACE INTO FileName VALUES ('") + sfileName + _T("', '") + sfileExt + _T("');"));
 SQLiteClassBuilder	createMyClasses(
-		"Exchange_€To$_database.db"									// Use UTF8 to open file.
+		"Exchange_€To$_database.db"
 		, SQLiteClassBuilder::std_wstring_protected_members	// This option creates a class with std::wstring as the default string, and protected member variables.
 		, ""							// Set this to a specific table or view, in which one class is created, or set it to empty to create a class for each table and view in the database.
 	);
 ````
 ## Generic template Table class having the following features: